wonsunahn/CS1622_Fall2025/projects/4/README.md

 After updating the above mentioned grammar.y, lex.l, proj3.cpp, semantic.cpp,
 and table.cpp from Project 3, if you do 'make', you will still get lots of failures because you have not yet generated any code.
-However, the outputs/\*.log files should now contain the symbol tables and parse trees which are the results of semantic analysis.
+However, the outputs/\*.log files should now contain the symbol tables and ASTs which are the results of semantic analysis.

 For example, outputs/helloworld.log should contain: